 Rosa bell's solicitor shaded the blue region to show the adverse possession land.to claim.

-Rosa and Murray Bell's Adverse Possession Intent
+Rosa and Murray Bell FAILED Multiple Adverse Possession Attempts

 ADVERSE POSSESSION LAND (Intent shaded in blue)

-Her solicitor has shaded a blue area beyond the red boundary line, to show the area they wish to apply for adverse possession.
-Where if successful, would allow them to build against the Myers' wall.
+Her solicitor has shaded a blue area beyond the red boundary line to show the section of land they intended to claim through adverse possession.

-Original Conveyancing Title Deed
+Rosa and Murray Bell's Original Conveyancing Title Deed

 Title Deed Dimensions and Fence Positioning